Northwestern Bell: Building Northwestern Bell

 Telephone companies in the Northwestern Bell Group included the Tri-State Telephone Company, the Dakota Central Telephone Company, the Iowa Telephone Company, the Nebraska Telephone Company and the Northwestern Telephone Exchange.

 Casper E. Yost served as the president of all the companies.
 It was a confusing arrangement to regulators, employees and even to the parent company, AT&T. In a letter to AT&T, Yost explained that when he was answering a question, making a proposal or discussing a problem in his correspondence with AT&T, he would use the letterhead of the particular company to which the question, problem or proposal related.
 One problem with this arrangement, especially for local telephone staffers and historians, is that the carbons of Yost's letters contain no letterheads.

 Things became less confusing when the Tri-State and Dakota Central companies were folded into the Northwestern Telephone Exchange Company.
 In 1909, a single general office staff for the Iowa, Nebraska and Exchange companies was established in Omaha.

 On December 10, 1920, Iowa Telephone changed its name to Northwestern Bell Telephone Company.
 In January, 1921, the Nebraska and Northwestern Telephone Exchange companies were merged into the new company.
 While the new company was incorporated in Iowa, its headquarters remained in Omaha.

 Sale of telephone lines

 In 1976, Northwestern Bell sold access lines in the Midland, Philip, Martin, White River, Milesville, and Hayes exchanges to Golden West Telephone, a small telephone cooperative in South Dakota.

 Headquarters

 The Northwestern Bell headquarters, now the AT&T Building (owned by CenturyLink), was located at 118 South 19th Street in Omaha, Nebraska.

 Name usage

-The Northwestern Bell name is still licensed for use today on telephone equipment produced by Unical Enterprises; otherwise, the NWBT name has disappeared.
+The Northwestern Bell name is still licensed for use today on telephone equipment produced by Unical Enterprises; outside of that the NWBT name has disappeared.
 However, according to CenturyLink and multiple other sources, there are the chances of Northwestern Bell being revived one day although this is not likely.
 Also, the northwesternbell.com domain is still active and rolls over to the CenturyLink webpage.